• Skip to primary navigation

 The Kongakut River features primarily Class II to II+ whitewater, with occasional Class III depending on water levels.

-Rather than being defined by technical rapids, the river serves as a means of travel, carrying you through the Arctic National Wildlife Refuge and allowing access to remote terrain along the way.
+Rather than being defined by technical rapids, the river serves as a means of travel, carrying you through the Arctic National Wildlife Refuge and providing access to remote terrain that few people ever experience.

 For a comparison of this and other Alaska expeditions, see our overview of multi-day rafting trips in Alaska.